SheilaNS/SheilaNS/README.md

 But you can call me Sheila :hugs:

 I used to work as a pharmacist, but as I love to solve problems I decided to change carrers.
-Nowadays I'm only studying web development at [Trybe](https://www.betrybe.com/).
+Nowadays I'm focused on studying web development at [Trybe](https://www.betrybe.com/).

 <!--